IBM/Kubernetes-container-service-GitLab-sample/README.md

 After finish building the images in bluemix registery, please modify the container images in your yaml files.

 i.e.
-1. In postgres.yaml, change `docker.io/tomcli/postgres:latest` to `registry.ng.bluemix.net/<namespace>/gitlab-postgres`
-2. In gitlab.yaml, change `docker.io/tomcli/gitlab:latest` to `registry.ng.bluemix.net/<namespace>/gitlab`

-> Note: Replace `<namespace>` to your own container registry namespace.
+Replace `<namespace>` to your own container registry namespace.
 You can check your namespace via `bx cr namespaces`

 # 3. Create Services and Deployments